valmsmith39a/stock-app/readme.md

-Web application to find and track stocks.
+Web application to find stocks by symbol or company name and add them to a list of tracked companies.

+AngularJS, Markit On Demand API